TheNewEconomy/EconomyCore/README.md

 - Geyser

 ## Easy to Use
-TNE has been recoded with ease-of-use in mind.
-This means whether you're a power user who loves your YAML files, or a casual user who wants Menu-based interactions, TNE is right for you!
+TNE has been recorded with ease of use in mind.
+This means whether you're a power user who loves your YAML files, or a a casual user who wants Menu-based interactions, TNE is right for you!

 ## Free as in Freedom, not Free as in Beer
 [TNE is licensed under the AGPLv3](license.md), which means you're free to use it how you want.
 This also means that